Table of Contents

 - Treatment of Raynaud’s Disease

 - Review Questions

-For the very first time in 1862, the disorder was illustrated by Raynaud.
-At first look the disorder appears quite noticeable, owing to the point that the patient notifies the change in the color of their skin particularly in their limbs.
+Raynaud’s disease (also Raynaud, or Raynaud’s phenomenon) was illustrated for the very first time in 1862 by Auguste Raynaud.
+Even at a first look, the disorder appears quite obvious, owing to the fact that the patient notices the change in the color of their skin, particularly in their limbs.

 - Neural abnormalities